ibm-cloud-docs/Cloudant/offerings/bluemix_dedicated.md

 The Cloudant NoSQL Dedicated environment within a Bluemix Dedicated environment is on hardware that is designated for sole use by the Bluemix Dedicated customer.
-The customer can provision one or more instances of Cloudant on the given environment, and each instance of Cloudant will share the underlying hardware resources that make up the Cloudant environment.
+The customer can provision one or more instances of Cloudant on the given environment, and each instance of Cloudant shares the underlying hardware resources that make up the Cloudant environment.

 ## Security, Encryption, and Compliance